docker/docs/atomist/get-started.md

 3. Fill out all the fields, except **Trusted Role ARN**.
 The trusted role identity is known only after applying the CloudFormation template.

-   Choose basic auth credentials to protect the endpoint that AWS will use to notify Atomist.
+   Choose basic auth credentials to protect the endpoint that AWS uses to notify Atomist.
 The URL and the basic auth credentials are parameters to the CloudFormation template.

 4. Now create the CloudFormation stack.
-Before creating the stack, AWS will ask you to enter three parameters.
+Before creating the stack, AWS asks you to enter three parameters.

    - `Url`: the API endpoint copied from Atomist
    - `Username`, `Password`: basic authentication credentials for the endpoint.